odisfm/zcx-core/docs/content/tutorials/getting-started/zcx-concepts.md

 If you try to pull this type of move, zcx will yell at you and refuse to run.

-### note
+!!! warning
     Matrix sections are always bound to their defined coordinates, which means while they can appear on multiple pages, they'll always be in the same place.

 ## modes